emilyantosch/shc_pr3_vl/databases/slides_1/main.typ

 2. Live assignments
   - They can be solved in advance or during the Lab
   - Discussion during the laboratory
 ]

 #slide[
-- For each laboratory date
+- Each lab requires
-  - Punctual participation
+  - punctual participation
-  - Each team member must be able to explain the solution to all upfront assignments
+  - each team member to be able to explain the solution to all upfront assignments

 - You'll receive a yellow card for your first violation of the rules.
 - *In case of a second infringement: Exclusion from exercise!*
 - *Participation of all laboratory dates is mandatory, unexcused absence leads to immediate exclusion from the laboratory*